octaflop/synapse/README.md

 use***.
 Be sure to report any bugs, and feel free to write your own patches.

-As this is the first software I've ever distributed freely (and I'm not a programmer by profession), there may be a few issues with the code.
+As this is the first software I've ever distributed freely (and I'm not a programmer by profession --- a painfully clear point when sees the 'ol git logs), there may be a few issues with the code.
 I have tried to automate most of the install process (which is documented below) and wrote some very basic tests (which sometimes don't pass).
 I could really use some help in writing tests and documentation.